MichaelBykov/Expect/Documentation/Reference/Macros/MESSAGE.md

 ## See Also

 - [`TEST_STRINGIFY` macro](TEST_STRINGIFY.md)
-  - Share a set of variables in a test suite.
+  - Define a custom string description for a type.
 - [`TEST_STRINGIFY_GENERIC` macro](TEST_STRINGIFY_GENERIC.md)
-  - Access a shared variable.
+  - Define a custom string description for a template type.
 - [Assertions](../Assertions)
   - A list of all the different assertion macros, all of which accept custom messages.